-95 Members.
-If there is no tribal member party on the residential lease at the time it is entered, the

-96 lessee shall pay an increased annual residential lease fee equal the amount of taxes assessed

-97 against the land plus any municipal fees and/or special assessments.
-If/when the property

-98 converts from tribal fee land to tribal trust land, the lessee's annual residential lease fee will be

-- 99 held at the prior year's rate for the remaining duration of the lease. - 100 1.4-6.
+- Members.
+If there is no tribal member party on the residential lease at the time it is entered, the - lessee shall pay an increased annual residential lease fee equal the amount of taxes assessed - against the land plus any municipal fees and/or special assessments.
+If/when the property - onverts from tribal fee land to tribal trust land, the lessee's annual residential lease fee will be - held at the prior year's rate for the remaining duration of the lease. - 100 1.4-6.
 Financing.
-In the event a loan is required for the improvements, homeowners may secure

-101 said financing from Bay Bank or the Comprehensive Housing Division Finance Department,

-- 102 provided that any financing secured from the Comprehensive Housing Division is subject the - 103 Mortgage and Foreclosure law and any accompanying rules. - 104 1.4-67.
+In the event a loan is required for the improvements, homeowners may secure - said financing from Bay Bank or the Comprehensive Housing Division Finance Department, - provided that any financing secured from the Comprehensive Housing Division is subject the - Mortgage and Foreclosure law and any accompanying rules. - 1.4-67.
 HIP Program E-Mail Address and Shared Drive.
-Comprehensive Housing Division shall 105 work with the Nation's MIS Department to establish a HIP Program e-mail, which shall be 106 available to accept all required submittals electronically, and a shared drive so that HIP Program 107 documents may be jointly accessed by the Comprehensive Housing Division and Land 108 Management.
-The Comprehensive Housing Division Residential Leasing Specialist shall be the 109 HIP point of contact and the administrator of the shared HIP Program e-mail and shall be the 100 only party to respond to buyer e-mails, except that the Acquisition Manager is authorized to - respond to offers to purchase that require an immediate response outside of business hours in accordance with section 1.7-45.
+Comprehensive Housing Division shall - work with the Nation's MIS Department to establish a HIP Program e-mail, which shall be - available to accept all required submittals electronically, and a shared drive so that HIP Program - 107 documents may be jointly accessed by the Comprehensive Housing Division and Land - 108 Management.
+The Comprehensive Housing Division Residential Leasing Specialist shall be the - HIP point of contact and the administrator of the shared HIP Program e-mail and shall be the - only party to respond to buyer e-mails, except that the Acquisition Manager is authorized to - 110 only party to respond to only of c-mails, except that the Acquisition Manager is authorized to - respond to offers to purchase that require an immediate response outside of business hours in - 112 accordance with section 1.7-45.

-114 1.5.
+1.5.
 Eligible Buyers

-115 1.5-1.
-In order to be eligible to participate in the HIP Program, the buyer must:

-(a) Meet the requirements pursuant the Residential Leasing rule;

-- (b)(a) Have adequate funds available for the purchase of the improvements or be able to secure financing, including any required down payments, provided that the total purchase price after the tax assessed value of the land is deducted may not exceed \$250,000; and (c) Meet any applicable minimum down payment requirements established by Bay Bank - (c) Meet any applicable minimum down payment requirements established by Bay Bank and HUD's guidelines for refinancing; and - (d)(b) Be eligible to enter a residential lease with the Oneida Nation based on the Leasing law and any applicable residential leasing rules.
+- 1.5-1.
+In order to be eligible to participate in the HIP Program, the buyer must: - (a) Meet the requirements pursuant the Residential Leasing rule; - (b)(a) Have adequate funds available for the purchase of the improvements or be able to secure financing, including any required down payments, provided that the total purchase price after the tax assessed value of the land is deducted may not exceed \$250,000; and - (c) Meet any applicable minimum down payment requirements established by Bay Bank and HUD's guidelines for refinancing; and - (d)(b) Be eligible to enter a residential lease with the Oneida Nation based on the Leasing law and any applicable residential leasing rules.